uwinelly/OsTicket-Post-Installation-Setup/README.md

 First make sure you log in to osTicket as Admin Panel using the credentials that you set for the Admin in the previous tutorial.
+You can also use the Url: http://localhost/osTicket/scp/login.php  to login.

 ![image](https://user-images.githubusercontent.com/129979322/235323718-2145b962-6e84-4b25-9f09-f14fe87aad65.png)